cfpb/design-manual/page-components/expandables.md

 <div class="content-33 content-first">

-In the default mode, users are able to have multiple sections expanded at the same time, which allows users to easily compare information that is available in different sections.
+In the default mode, users are able to have multiple sections of an expandable group expanded at the same time, which allows users to easily compare information that is available in different sections.

 </div>